 Akela is a wife and a mother of a very active and precocious 6-year old daughter.
 In her spare time, she enjoys spending time with her family and watching/playing sports.

 Clinical/Alumni Outreach Specialist

 Mike earned a B.S. in Business Administration and Spanish from Montreat College.
-He has extensive experience working with struggling adolescents including an instructor at North Carolina Outward Bound School, a residential treatment staff at Stone Mountain School, a program leader at Trails Carolina and a master instructor and ropes course coordinator at SUWS of hte Carolinas.
+He has extensive experience working with struggling adolescents including as an instructor at North Carolina Outward Bound School, a residential treatment staff at Stone Mountain School, a program leader at Trails Carolina and a master instructor and ropes course coordinator at SUWS of the Carolinas.

 His love of the outdoors and caring nature is showcased throughout many volunteer roles including La Escuela Segundario Simon Bolivar-Tarija Bolivia teaching English, Porter Mountaineering in Ecuadorian/Peruvian Andes, Scuba and coral restoration in Tanganga, Columbia and trail maintenance in SC Parks.

 A former soccer player at Montreat College, he spends his spare time hiking, rafting/canoeing whitewater, climbing back packing and cooking with his wife.